damianpolak/sudoku-click2/README.md

 ## Features to do:

+- Set 3 sec press button to enable entering the selected number
 - ~~Set default selected field when continue game~~
 - ~~Don't run animations when put number (only background)~~
 - ~~Create modal banner with animation for start, end, win, lose, restart messages~~